Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 If you are not familiar with gRPC, we recommend you refer to gRPC's documentation before beginning with our tutorial: [gRPC Docs](http://www.grpc.io/docs/)

-You should have received all of the Protobuf files required to run the Cisco Service Laye API.
-In order to generate the gRPC client side code stubs in cpp, run the following command (you may have to adjust the path to the proto files and the output according to your requirements):
+All SL-API protobuf files can be found in grpc/protos/ In order to generate the gRPC client side code stubs in cpp, run the following command (you may have to adjust the path to the proto files and the output according to your requirements):

 **For convenience, these files are also committed in this repo under cd grpc/cpp/src/gencpp (so you can skip this step).**